 The choice of pants or shorts for hiking is primarily condition dependent.
 You need to consider the obstacles on the trail and the weather conditions before you decide between the two.
-Obviously cold weather lends itself better to long pants to retain heat while you hike.
+Obviously, cold weather is better for long pants to retain heat while you hike.
 And long pants would often be the best choice if bushwhacking through rough terrain to protect your legs from scrapes and thorns.
-Because I’m allergic to poison ivy I often choose long pants if I know the hike is through a heavily wooded area without clear trails.
-All that said, the great majority of hiking takes place in warm weather and shorts are the way to go for the most comfortable hiking trip.
+Because I’m allergic to poison ivy, I often choose long pants if I know the hike is through a heavily wooded area without clear trails.
+However, most hiking takes place in warm weather, and hiking shorts for men are the way to go for the most comfortable hiking trip.

-Convertible hiking pants are those that have a zipper to remove part of the leg of the pants.
-And they actually are a really good option for hiking shorts because you get the best of both worlds on a day where temperatures fluctuate a lot.
+Convertible hiking pants have a zipper to remove part of the leg of the pants.
+And they are an excellent option for hiking shorts because you get the best of both worlds on a day where temperatures fluctuate a lot.
 All the features listed above are readily available in the best convertible hiking pants for men.

-The downside of convertible hiking pants is that a lot of guys loose that piece of material from the leg, and then only have shorts.
-And some find the zipper rubbing against their leg annoying so you should double check that the zipper is covered before you head out.
+The downside of convertible hiking pants is that many guys lose that piece of material from the leg and only have shorts.
+And some find the zipper rubbing against their leg annoying, so you should double-check that the zipper is covered before making a purchase.

 What are the Best Hiking Shorts for Fat Guys

-No offense intended, being a big girl myself I know the pain of trying to find a pair of shorts that fit someone bigger than the athletic bodies of my friends.
-That’s why we were excited to discover that the Columbia Silver Ridge Shorts are available up to size 54.
+No offense intended, being a big girl myself, I know the pain of trying to find a pair of shorts that fit someone bigger than the athletic bodies of my friends.
+We were excited to discover that the Columbia Silver Ridge Shorts are available up to size 54.
 (Just between us, that’s one of the factors that moved them to the top of the list).

 What are the Best Walking Shorts?

-The PrAna Men’s Brion Shorts and the Kuhl Renegade Shorts make great walking shorts as well as perfect hiking shorts.
-Men tend to select walking shorts that are a little more stylish and a traditional cut so they are appropriately dressed when site seeing or popping into the pub.
-Other than that there really isn’t much difference between walking and hiking shorts.
+The PrAna Men’s Brion Shorts and the Kuhl Renegade Shorts make great walking shorts AND perfect hiking shorts.
+Men tend to select walking shorts that are a little more stylish and a traditional cut, so they are appropriately dressed when site seeing or popping into the pub.
+Other than that, there isn’t much difference between walking and hiking shorts for men.
 Walkers want the same comfort as hikers!

 Tips to Care for Your New Hiking Shorts

-Although modern hiking shorts made of nylon or polyester are extremely durable when outdoors, they will last a lot longer if you take just a little care when laundering.
+Although modern hiking shorts made of nylon or polyester are highly durable when outdoors, they will last longer if you take just a little care when laundering.
 It’s best to wash your shorts in cool water.
 That will help them retain any SPF or DWR treatments.
 It will also keep the fabric looking like new longer and avoid shrinkage.
-Personally I prefer to line dry my hiking shorts as the heat of the drier will also wear down the fabric treatments.
-Because you have started with quick drying fabrics, they will line dry in a snap.
-But if you need them quicker feel free to dry on a permanent press or cooler cycle.
+Personally, I prefer to line dry my hiking shorts as the drier’s heat will also wear down the fabric treatments.
+Because you have started with quick-drying fabrics, they will line dry in a snap.
+But if you need them quicker, feel free to dry on a permanent press or cooler cycle.

-The best men’s hiking shorts should be the ones you pull out of the pile even for every day wear because they are so unbelievably comfortable!
-You really can’t go wrong with any of the choices above for shorts that are perfect for backpacking the trail!
+The best men’s hiking shorts should be the ones you pull out of the pile, even for everyday wear, because they are so unbelievably comfortable!
+You really can’t go wrong with any of the choices above for hiking shorts for men that are perfect for backpacking the trail!
 Don’t forget to save this to your Pinterest vacation board so you can easily find it again!